jarrodthibodeau/mcgqlapi/README.md

 # TODO

+## Fixes for this branch
+- Make tests better, not really sure how
+- Fix formatting issues with movies cast and genres
+- Find more bugs eventually

 ## Needed for MVP
 - Hook up some sort of database to store information when necessary (to improve performance and reduce times requesting to website)
 - Figure out a way to ensure that tests also work and not give false positives